SoothingMist/Scalable-Point-to-Point-LoRa-Sensor-Network/README.md

 * EncryptDecrypt: Demonstrates how to add AES encryption/decryption to ArduinoUno/Dragino microcontroller/transceiver units.

-* Uno-On-off: Demonstrates Arduino's external on/off timer as a means of saving battery charge.
+* Uno-On-Off: Demonstrates Arduino's external on/off timer as a means of saving battery charge.

 * Remote-Soil-Moisture-Sensing: A first shot at using LoRa for remote sensing.